rgoshen/odin-recipes/README.md

 ## About <a name = "about"></a>

 This is a simple recipe website.
-This will use HTML5 and contain no styling at the moment.
-This will demonstrate my knowledge of HTML structure.
+This will use HTML5 and contain CSS.
+This will demonstrate my knowledge of HTML structure and CSS styling.
 It will have a h1 heading and some internal links to recipes in another folder.

 ## Getting Started <a name = "getting_started"></a>